-This morning I’ve been asked if I would share with you as we go through some of the distinctives that are precious to the heart of the Master’s College, on the subject of the local church.
+This morning I’ve been asked if I would share with you as we go through some of the distinctives that are precious to the heart of The Master’s College on the subject of the local church.
 Most of you know, of course, that my passion is the local church.
 My love is the local church.
-A lot of you were with us yesterday, we...we had an absolutely unbelievable and unforgettable day as we thanked the Lord for 35 years of ministry at Grace Church.
+A lot of you were with us yesterday.
+We had an absolutely unbelievable and unforgettable day as we thanked the Lord for 35 years of ministry at Grace Church.
 I’m often asked why I’m a pastor.
-Did any of you see that article in the Signal yesterday?
+Did any of you see that article in The Signal yesterday?
 How could you miss it?

 One time a reporter said to me, “Do you have a desire to build the church?
-I mean, you have a fast-growing church, you have a...are you driven by this?
+You have a fast-growing church, you have a - are you driven by this?
 Do you have a big desire to build the church?”

 And I said, “I have no desire to build the church.”